-Cargo ship Exemption and Qualified Radio Certificate.
-272. Where the Minister or such person as he may authorize for the purpose, on receipt of the surveyor's report in respect of a cargo ship, is satisfied that the ship is eligible for exemption under this Act, from any of the requirements of those of the regulations or of the Safety Convention applicable to the ship as regards radio-telegraphy, radio-telephony and direction finders and to such voyages as it is to be engaged on, and that the ship complies with the remainder of those requirements and is properly provided with the lights, shapes and means of making sound signals requires by the Collision Regulations, he shall, on the application of the owner, issue in respect of the ship - and any certificate issued under paragraph (a) (ii) or paragraph (b) is in this Act referred to as a Qualified Radio Certificate.
+272. Where the Minister or such person as he may Cargo ship Exemption and authorize for the purpose, on receipt of the surveyor's report Oualified in respect of a cargo ship, is satisfied that the ship is eligible for exemption under this Act, from any of the requirements of Certificate. those of the regulations or of the Safety Convention applicable to the ship as regards radio-telegraphy, radiotelephony and direction finders and to such voyages as it is to be engaged on, and that the ship complies with the remainder of those requirements and is properly provided with the lights, shapes and means of making sound signals requires by the Collision Regulations, he shall, on the application of the owner, issue in respect of the ship - and complying with the other conditions, specified in the certificate, and